Get the FREE one-click dictionary software for Windows

 See also: catch up, infectious

-Type of: accumulate, ache, acquire, acquiring, amass, appeal, attach, attract, board, catch fire, change, check, clutch, collect, combust, compile, comprehend, conflagrate, contain, contract, control, curb, delay, detain, discover, discovery, draw, draw in, erupt, find, find out, get, get a line, get on, get wind, get word, getting, hear, hit, hoard, hold, hold in, hold up, hurt, ignite, learn, mod [informal], moderate, perceive, pick up, pile up, play, playing, prehend [archaic], propagate, pull, pull in, reproduce, roll up, see, seize, spread, suffer, surprise, take, take fire, uncovering, understand, watch, witness
+Type of: accumulate, ache, acquire, amass, appeal, attach, attract, board, catch fire, change, check, clutch, collect, combust, compile, comprehend, conflagrate, contain, contract, control, curb, delay, detain, discover, discovery, draw, draw in, erupt, find, find out, get, get a line [informal], get on, get wind, get word, go, hear, hit, hoard, hold, hold in, hold up, hop on, hurt, ignite, learn, locomote, moderate, move, perceive, pick up, pile up, play, playing, prehend [archaic], propagate, pull, pull in, reproduce, roll up, see, seize, spread, suffer, surprise, take, take fire, take hold, take hold of, travel, uncovering, understand, watch, witness

 Encyclopedia: Catching